jyyulab/NetBID/docs/docs/network_reconstruction/network_reconstruction.md

 ### *QC for RNA-Seq dataset*
 - QC Step 1 to Step 3 are not suitable for RNA-Seq dataset, regardless of their pre-processing strategies.
 Only QC Step 4, "removing low expressed genes" is suggested to perform.
 For example, if one uses `load.exp.RNASeq.demo()` or `load.exp.RNASeq.demoSalmon()` with settings of `dds` or `eset`.
 There is no need for normalization.
-- If one uses the raw count data as the expression matrix, he can call `RNASeqCount.normalize.scale()` to perform normalizaiton, which is followed by "log2 transformation".
+- If one uses the raw count data as the expression matrix, he can call `RNASeqCount.normalize.scale()` to perform normalization, which is followed by "log2 transformation".
-- If one uses the FPKM (Fagments Per Kilobase Million), TPM (Transcripts Per Million), CPM (Counts Per Million), the "log2 transformation" from QC Step 2 is suggested.
+- If one uses the FPKM (Fragments  Per Kilobase Million), TPM (Transcripts Per Million), CPM (Counts Per Million), the "log2 transformation" from QC Step 2 is suggested.
-- The quality control analysis is different from case to case, NetBID2 only provides functions and tools to faciliate users to make their own decisions.
-Following the calling softwares' pipeline is strongly suggested.
+- The quality control analysis is different from case to case, NetBID2 only provides functions and tools to facilitate  users to make their own decisions.
+Following the calling software’s pipeline is strongly suggested.

 ----------
 ### *Combine two datasets*